MicrosoftDocs/dataexplorer-docs/data-explorer/azure-data-explorer-dashboards.md

 > [!NOTE]
 > * Select the smallest minimum time interval to reduce unnecessary load on the cluster.
+> * A dashboard viewer:
-> * A dashboard viewer can change the refresh intervals for the dashboard but can't save the changes.
-A viewer can't select a value which is smaller than the **Minimum time interval** specified by the editor.
+>    * Can change the refresh intervals for the dashboard but can't save the changes.
+>     * Can't select a value which is smaller than the **Minimum time interval** specified by the editor.

 ## Next Steps